 ADVERTISEMENT

-A home piano for less than 500 euro – too good to be true?
-With the Thomann DP-32, the music retailer from Treppendorf releases a small digital piano that with its classic console design also deserves its spot in the living room.
+A digital upright piano for less than $500—is that too good to be true?
+Thanks to its classic console design, the Thomann DP-32 from the Treppendorf-based music retailer even deserves a spot in your living room.
 However, the extremely low price makes you wonder where the catch is.

 ADVERTISEMENT